slinares03/sdai-ic-d5-2-flexbox-basics/README.md

 ### ToDo list ✅

 1. **Introduction:**
     - [ ] Understand the requirements of a flexible image gallery.
+You might notice the images this time are optimized to be smaller than previous images we've used, which comes with costs and benefits, but is generally a best practice whenever you don't need larger, higher quality images.

 2. **Step-by-Step Walkthrough:**
     - [ ] **Task 1:** Create the HTML structure.